 Since the SD card holds all the information to run a Raspberry Pi from the operating system to applications very small SD cards are simply not reasonable even if they work with a RasPi.

-If you are just starting out stick with a 8-32 GB sized microSD card.
+If you are just starting out stick with an 8-32 GB sized microSD card.

-One last note is that many people in the RasPi community recommend getting a SD card that utilises Wear Leveling.
+One last note is that many people in the RasPi community recommend getting an SD card that utilises Wear Leveling.

 Kingston’s Canvas React microSD card is designed to be as fast as you are, capturing 4K video or taking stunning burst-mode photos when the action doesn’t stop.
 Whether you’re using the latest DSLR, mirrorless camera or your Raspberry Pi, you can be confident that your memories will be safe.
 It’s available in multiple capacities up to 128GB, to provide plenty of space to capture an entire shoot.
 Kingston Canvas React cards are tested to be durable, so you can take them anywhere with confidence that your photos, videos and other data will be protected, even in harsh or unstable conditions.

-Check out our full range of microSD cards here
+Be sure to check out our full range of microSD cards from our website now.